dnahng/duckmovies/README.md

 Created using PHP, HTML, MySQL, CCS, and BOOTSTRAP.
 Bootstrap / CSS Template by TemplateMo.

-Project by: Mark Balala, Erin Cordero, Miciella Decano, and Dana Huang
+Project by: Erin Cordero, Miciella Decano, and Dana Huang